D1p20/D1p20/README.md

-- 👋 Hi, I’m @D1p20
+- 👋 Hi, I’m Istiak (@D1p20)
-- 👀 I’m interested in ...
-WebDesign
+- 👀 I’m interested in WebDesign
-- 🌱 I’m currently learning ...alot
+- 🌱 I’m currently learning Ruby
-- 💞️ I’m looking to collaborate on ...anything
+- 💞️ I’m looking to collaborate on cs50x final project
-- 📫 How to reach me ...
+- 📫 How to reach istiaksmail@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 D1p20/D1p20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.